Peg solitaire: Strategy

 This mirror image notation is used, amongst other reasons, since on the European board, one set of alternative games is to start with a hole at some position and to end with a single peg in its mirrored position.
 On the English board the equivalent alternative games are to start with a hole and end with a peg at the same position.

 There is no solution to the European board with the initial hole centrally located, if only orthogonal moves are permitted.
 This is easily seen as follows, by an argument from Hans Zantema.
-Divide the positions of the board into A, B and C positions as follows:
+Divide the positions of the board into A, B and C positions as follows (each 'diagonal' is assigned the same letter, and they go through the sequence ABC repeatedly):